Select Page

 No matter where I’ve been, or what my role, I’ve learned that success in schools takes courage, commitment, and collaboration.

-None of us can do this urgent work alone.
-It is only when we harness our collective energy, effort, and optimism that we’ll be able to create and sustain the vibrant classroom communities needed to equip students for the great journey that lies ahead for each of them.
+It is only when we harness our collective energy, effort, and optimism that we’ll be able to create and sustain the vibrant classroom communities needed to equip students for the great journey that lies ahead for each of them

 Besides being an educator . . .